heterophyllus/thin-film-tools/README.md

 ## License
-This project is licensed under the GPL license.
+This project is licensed under the LGPL license.
 See LICENSE for detail.